Missouri executes Brian Dorsey for 2006 double murder after mercy bid backed by 72 correctional officers - KESQ

 “We think of all the things that she has missed out on during her life without her parents.
 First day of school, school parties, school dances, first date, sweet sixteen, first boyfriend and high school graduation,” their statement said.
 “All of this was taken from her by a family member that proclaimed to love her.”

-Jenni Gerhauser, a cousin to both the inmate and Sarah Bonnie, however, had held out hope Dorsey would be spared and was “devastated and disheartened by the final failure to save the life of our cousin, Brian Dorsey,” she said in a statement early Tuesday afternoon.
+Jenni Gerhauser, a cousin to both the inmate and Sarah Bonnie, however, had held out hope Dorsey would be spared.
+His death is “hard to come to terms with,” and the execution was “absolutely unnecessary,” she told CNN’s Laura Coates on Tuesday night.

-“This evening, Brian will be set free,” she said.
-“His punishment will end, and for all of us only guilty of loving him, ours will begin.”
+“Brian was convicted of a terrible crime.
+We have never denied that.
+But Brian is not the worst of the worst, and a single, terrible night in his life didn’t justify killing him,” Gerhauser said.
+“When the … correctional officers sent that letter (supporting him) to the governor, I felt so validated, because … I cannot reconcile this crime with the one convicted for it.”

 Inmate’s remorse and trial defense warranted mercy, petition argued